An endoscopy is a procedure that uses imaging to evaluate the organs and tissues of your body, including your gastrointestinal (GI) tract.

 Capsule endoscopy is currently limited to detection and diagnostic functions.
 It can’t yet be used for things like taking biopsies or delivering treatments.
 It’s hoped that these types of capsule technologies can be developed in the future.

-The cost of capsule endoscopy can depend on many factors, including your location, your specific doctor or provider, and your insurance.
+The cost of capsule endoscopy can depend on many factors, including location, the doctor, and your insurance.

 Not all insurance companies will cover capsule endoscopy.
 Because of this, it’s important to check with your insurance company to see if capsule endoscopy is covered before scheduling your procedure.